MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

     :::image type="content" source="media/circuit-codelens-debug.png" alt-text="Screenshot of Visual Studio Code showing how to visualize the circuit while debugging a program.":::

 1. You can step through the code and set breakpoints in various points to see the circuit update as the program is run.
+1. The current quantum circuit is shown in the Q# Circuit pane.
+This circuit diagram represents the current state of the simulator, that is, the gates that have been applied up until the current point of execution.

 ### Circuit diagram from operations